knowankit/trello-clone/README.md

 3. Run `yarn install`
 4. Run `yarn dev`

+`For unsplash gallery, api key is needed which can be generated from unsplash website`

-## If you are using docker to run this project
+### If you want to run using docker to run this project

 Install docker on your machine and start it